CPI’s Energy Star Homes Incentive Program

 Secure the services of an approved Northwest ENERGY STAR Homes Building Performance Specialist.

-The Building Performance Specialist (or BPS, also known as HPS or verifier in some markets) guides you through the ENERGY STAR Home building process.
-The BPS reviews the building components and compliance requirements and submits all information to the State Certification Organization for ENERGY STAR certification.
-The BPS charges a fee that includes verification services and ENERGY STAR certification.
+The Energy Star verifier guides you through the ENERGY STAR Home building process.
+The verifier reviews the building components and compliance requirements and submits all information to the State Certification Organization for ENERGY STAR certification.
+The verifier charges a fee that includes verification services and ENERGY STAR certification.

-Your BPS can help you select an HVAC company with certified PT technicians or coordinate training to have your HVAC company certified.
+Your verifier can help you select an HVAC company with certified PTCS technicians or coordinate training to have your HVAC company certified.